 And there was also this – his disturbing Pro Football Focus grade:

-The Vikings showed belief in Barr by picking up his (very expensive) fifth-year option for 2018, but both head coach Mike Zimmer and Barr acknowledged the drop in his play last year.
+The Vikings showed belief in Barr by picking up his fifth-year option for 2018 (worth over $12 million), but both head coach Mike Zimmer and Barr acknowledged the drop in his play last year.
 The 25-year-old linebacker said during voluntary offseason workouts that he had figured out the issue and had a plan to fix it.

-A deeper dive into Barr’s PFF score reveals a possible solution to his slide: Allowing the 6-foot-5 linebacker to rush the passer more often.
+A deeper dive into Barr’s play reveals a possible solution: Rush the passer more often.

-A large portion of Barr’s poor overall grade was his coverage, which ranked 71st of 87.
+A large portion of Barr’s poor overall PFF grade was his coverage, which ranked 71st of 87.
 He allowed 517 yards in coverage last year compared 361 in 2015.
-That likely indicates that teams game planned to attack him through the air, especially as they worked to avoid throwing in Xavier Rhodes and Harrison Smith’s direction.
+His coverage numbers indicate that teams gameplanned to attack him through the air, especially as they worked to avoid throwing in Xavier Rhodes and Harrison Smith’s direction.
 Per Football Outsiders’ DVOA statistics, the Vikings were second best in the NFL against opposing teams’ No. 1 receivers, but 24th versus tight ends.

-While Barr’s results in coverage were poor, he was still ranked by PFF as the fifth best pass rusher, only behind Bobby Wagner, Dont’a Hightower, Thomas Davis and Ryan Shazier.
+While Barr’s results in coverage were poor, he was still ranked by PFF as the fifth best pass-rushing interior linebacker, only behind Bobby Wagner, Dont’a Hightower, Thomas Davis and Ryan Shazier.